 the can” across the interior courtyard of the mosque.

-gets lost while shopping).
-We were completely worn out and took a long break back at
+We couldn’t visit this neighborhood without wandering through the We were completely worn out and took a long break back at

 the hotel dealing with internet, website and banking issues before going for a